YOUTH ORCHESTRAL DEVELOPMENT

 The Friends of Orchestral Music is managed by a committee of volunteers elected by the members of the Friends at the Annual General Meeting.
 The committee meets monthly.
 Members of the committee have individual portfolios so that the workload is reasonably spread.

-We raise our funds through a partnership with Bowmans Law who have offered us their facilities at their head office at 22 Bree Street, Cape Town.
-The entirely sponsored functions with very generous canapés and wine allows FOM to present three Sunday evening soirees a year to showcase the growing talent that South Africa has to offer.
-The fourth Sunday evening of the year is a general knowledge quiz with a slight emphasis on music.
+Fundraising activities include Sunday evening soirees and a quiz night.
+We are fortunate to have created a partnership with Bowmans Law at their head office at 22 Bree Street, Cape Town.
+With a venue overlooking the Cape Town skyline from their 11th floor, and sponsored functions with very generous canapés and wine, FOM presents three glamourous Sunday evening soirees a year showcasing some of the finest new generation artists in South Africa.
+One of our FOM members – Bill van Rensburg has generously sponsored the costs of our artists for 2018 and 2019.
+The fourth Sunday evening of the year is a fun general knowledge quiz where we pit our wits on all topics with team tables competing for sponsored prizes and hosted by Quiz Master Morne Wessels.
 The general public is more than welcome to attend these events.
-One of our members, Bill van Rensburg, has generously sponsored the performance fees of our soiree rising stars in 2018.
-The combined generosity of Bowmans Law and Bill has enabled us to apply the entire ticket sales proceeds of our 2018 soiree series and our quiz to supporting our objectives.
+The combined generosity of Bowmans Law and Bill, along with our committee members sourcing our quiz prizes, has enabled us to apply the entire ticket sales proceeds of our soiree series and quiz to supporting our objectives.
 We are extremely grateful to them.

 Membership is either as an individual or a student.
 FOM is particularly pleased that it can continue with this work and is also happy to announce it has almost quadrupled the amount of sponsorship received through its activities over the last 5 years – a commendable value-add indeed!
 Moreover, donations to FOM are not diluted through percentages paid to fundraisers and the entire quantum of any donation thus accrues to the cause for which it is intended.